Best English red wines 2022

 - Region: Sussex

 - Vineyard: Bolney Estate is one of England's oldest and most idyllic vineyards.
 The vines were planted in the early 1970s by the forward-thinking Lintner family, of which third-generation winemaker Sam is now in charge.
-And she's doing an excellent job, with the winery winning multiple awards for their sparkling and still wines.
+And she's doing an excellent job, with the winery swimming in awards for their sparkling and still wines.

 Maud Heath Tytherton Red 2018